flathub/org.openmsx.openMSX/README.md

 flatpak install flathub org.openmsx.openMSX -y
 ```

-Once the Flatpak is installed, you can run openMSX or the Catapult launcher
+Once the Flatpak is installed, there will be icons for both openMSX and the Catapult launcher
-using your desktop environment's application launcher or by running
+which you can simply start using your desktop environment's application launcher.

+Or alternatively by typing:

 `flatpak run org.openmsx.openMSX` in a terminal to run openMSX or

-`flatpak run org.openmsx.openMSX openmsx-catapult` to run Catapult.
+`flatpak run --command=openmsx-catapult org.openmsx.openMSX` to run Catapult.

 Note: by default the openMSX emulator only ships with the C-BIOS open-source
 BIOS implementation.
 This BIOS is restricted to cartridge based MSX games.
 For